rockingham-organics.com

 What types of waste will be processed?

-The facility will process organic waste streams, including agricultural byproducts and hatchery waste, along with other suitable organic materials from regional partners.
+The facility will process organic waste streams, including agricultural byproducts and poultry processing waste, as well as pre-consumer food products like milks, sugars and other organic wastes.

 How does this benefit local businesses?